 Title IX of the Education Amendments of 1972 (Title IX), 20 U.S.C. §1681 et seq., and its implementing regulations, 34 C.F.R.
 Part 106, prohibit discrimination on the basis of sex in education programs or activities operated by recipients of Federal financial assistance.
 Sexual harassment of students, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
-As set forth by Title XI requirements:
+As set forth by Title IX requirements:

-Every school must designate at least one employee who is responsible for coordinating the school's compliance with Title IX.
-This person is sometimes referred to as the acting Title IX Representative(s).
-Schools must notify all students and employees of the name or title and contact information of the acting Title IX Representative(s).
+- A school has a responsibility to respond promptly and effectively. - If a school knows or reasonably should know about sexual harassment or sexual violent that creates a hostile environment, the school must take immediate action to eliminate the sexual harassment or sexual violent, prevent its recurrence and address its effects. - Every school must have and distribute a policy against sex discrimination. - Every school must designate at least one employee who is responsible for coordinating the school's compliance with Title IX.
+This person is referred to as the Title IX Coordinator.
+Schools must notify all students and employees of the name or title and contact information of the acting Title IX Coordinator and Title IX Representative(s).